startxfr/docker-images/README.md

 1. Jump into the container directory you wan to build with `cd <path_to_service>` where *path_to_service* is the targeted service or application directory, not including the docker-compose.yml filename
 2. Run this container
-  1. Interactively with `docker-compose up`You should see container startup logs and escaping this command will stop the container
+  1. Interactively with `docker-compose up`.
+You should see container startup logs and escaping this command will stop the container
   2. As a daemon with `docker-compose up -d`.
 You can look at your container startup and behaviour with `docker-compose logs`